 In mid-September Vancouver’s Mexican community hosts its free Market Mexico event with Mexican food, music and market vendors at Robson Square.

 NOTE: To the best of our knowledge Mexico Fest and Market Mexico did not place in 2019.
-2020 details are to be confirmed.
+Whether they ever happen again is to be determined.

 Vancouver’s Market Mexico

 Día de la Independencia is a Mexican national holiday on September 16th that commemorates Mexico’s independence from Spain.

 To celebrate, in past years there has been the family-friendly Fiesta Mexicana at the Roundhouse in Yaletown on a weekend in mid-September.
 Since last year, however, instead of the Fiesta Mexicana, Vancouver celebrates with the Market Mexico event at Robson Square.

 In 2018 Market Mexico was on Saturday, September 15, from 11:30 am until 8:00 pm.
 The event may or may not be taking place again in future years.